-There are changes in the new 14001:2015, including the risk and opportunity in the Environmental Management System (EMS).
+There are changes in the new Environmental Management System (EMS), including the risk and opportunity procedure in ISO 14001:2015.

 In relation, assessing and managing risk had replaced preventive action within the workings of the EMS.